randomstring/MQTTsensord/README.md

 sensors.
 Anything the raspberry pi can support.
 With a fallback command line parsing option.

+### General Configuration settings

+``poll_interval`` is the interval in seconds between reading the sensor

+``update_interval`` is the max time between sending data.
+This will silence MQTT messages if the sensor data has not changed since the last sent message.
+This controls what the maximum time is between MQTT messages about this sensor.
+Setting to ``0`` disables.

 ### Temperature dht11 and dht22

 Reads temperature and humidity from dht11 and dht22 sensors from a